DCC-EX/dcc-ex.github.io/docs/get-started/diagnosing-issues.rst

 Now the fun part -- we are going to test the generation of the DCC signal itself.

-The easiest way to do this is using a Multi-meter that can read AC votage.
+The easiest way to do this is using a Multi-meter that can read AC voltage.
 You can measure that 12V DC is going INTO the Motor Shield, but you have to use the **AC setting** to measure the bipolar square wave signal.
 With one lead of either probe connected to one track and the other probe connected to the other track, you should read an AC voltage in the range of 15-24V depending on our input voltage and a few other factors.
 An N-Scale track with 12V DC input to the motor shield is usually around 14VAC.
 If you read zero volts or a very small AC voltage (1V or less) then either you are still using the DC setting on your meter, or there is something wrong with your wiring, motor shield, or config.h settings.

 Testing the Motor Shield